mkb9559/F250Sim/README.md

 ![image](https://github.com/mkb9559/F250Sim/blob/main/Model.PNG)

 # Requirement
- - Your Matlab version must be higher than Matlab 2020b, due to some modular required.
+ - Your Matlab version must be Matlab 2020b or higher, because of some modular requirement.
 (The author developed this model on Matlab 2020b.)

 # Preview